Classrooms For Students With Autism

 At Hawkswood School, we help children with autism spectrum disorders achieve authentic progress – the ability to learn and spontaneously apply functional skills across settings.
 We use an educational model that addresses not only behavior, but also the core challenges of autism and other developmental disabilities including communication, social skills, adaptability and decision-making.

-To learn more about Contemporary ABA, visit this post on our blog.
+To learn more about Contemporary ABA, click here.

-The academic curriculum in each classroom at Hawkswood School is developmentally appropriate and fully-aligned with New Jersey’s Core Curriculum Content Standards and the Common Core.
+The academic curriculum in each classroom at Hawkswood School is developmentally appropriate and fully-aligned with New Jersey Student Learning Standards.
 We design and implement classroom curricula to maximize the individual student’s language, social, emotional, cognitive, and physical potential in all aspects of daily life.

 Instruction is based on each child’s strengths and needs, guided by research on the development of children with and without disabilities, and the principles of Applied Behavioral Analysis.